-Extruded or expanded polystyrene insulation boards can also be used in underfloor insulation.
+Extruded or expanded polystyrene insulation boards can be used in underfloor insulation.
 This type of insulation can also be combined with reflective foil to form a blanket that helps create an insulated barrier from the outside air.

 The R value is a measure of a material's resistance to heat flow (known as thermal resistance).
 The higher the R value, the greater the resistance to heat transfer, the greater the insulating effect and the greater the energy (and therefore money) savings.
 Different products with the same R value will provide similar insulation performance, regardless of thickness or the type of material.